Alice in Wonderland (2010 film): Casting

+Filming and visual effects

-This film was originally set to be released on March 19, 2010 but was moved up to March 5, 2010.
+This film was released on March 5, 2010.
 Principal photography was scheduled for May 2008, but did not begin until September and concluded in three months.
 Scenes set in the Victorian era were shot at Torpoint and Plymouth from September 1 to October 14.
 Two hundred and fifty local extras were chosen in early August.
-Locations included Antony House in Torpoint, Charlestown, Cornwall and the Barbican, however, no footage from the Barbican was used.
-Motion capture filming began in early October at Sony Pictures Studios in Culver City, California, though the footage was later discarded.
-Filming also took place at Culver Studios.
-Burton said that he used a combination of live action and animation, without motion capture.
-He also noted that this was the first time he had filmed on a green screen.
+Locations included Antony House in Torpoint, Charlestown, Cornwall and the Barbican; however, no footage from the Barbican was used.
+Motion-capture filming began in early October at Sony Pictures Studios in Culver City, California, although the footage was later discarded.
+Filming also took place at Culver Studios also in Culver City.
+Burton said that he used a combination of live-action and animation, without motion-capture.
+He noted that this was the first time he had filmed on a green screen.
 Filming of the green screen portions, comprising 90% of the film, was completed after only 40 days.
-Many of the cast and crew felt nauseated as a result of the long hours surrounded by green, and Burton had lavender lenses fitted into his glasses to counteract the effect.
-Due to the constant need for digital effects to distort the actors' physical appearances, such as the size of the Red Queen's head or Alice's height, visual effects supervisor Ken Ralston cited the film as being exhausting, saying it was "The biggest show I've ever done, [and] the most creatively involved I've ever been."
+Many of the cast and crew felt nauseated as a result of the long hours surrounded by greenscreen, and Burton had lavender lenses fitted into his glasses to counteract the effect.
+Due to the constant need for visual effects to distort the actors' physical appearances, such as the size of the Red Queen's head or Alice's height, visual effects supervisor Ken Ralston cited the film as being exhausting, saying it was "The biggest show I've ever done, [and] the most creatively involved I've ever been."

 Sony Pictures Imageworks designed the visual effects sequences.
 Burton felt 3D was appropriate to the story's environment.
-Burton and Zanuck chose to film with conventional cameras, and convert the footage into 3D during post-production; Zanuck explained 3D cameras were too expensive and "clumsy" to use, and they felt that there was no difference between converted footage and those shot in the format.
-James Cameron, who released his 3D film Avatar in December 2009, criticized the choice, stating, "It doesn't make any sense to shoot in 2D and convert to 3D".
+Burton and Zanuck chose to film with conventional cameras and convert the footage into 3D during post-production; Zanuck explained 3D cameras were too expensive and "clumsy" to use, and they felt that there was no difference between converted footage and those shot in the format.
+James Cameron, who released his 3D film Avatar in December 2009, criticized the choice, saying, "It doesn't make any sense to shoot in 2D and convert to 3D."